About Melanie & the Fellowship to Honor Her Memory

 - A legal writing sample, limited to 10 pages;

-This email address is being protected from spambots.
-You need JavaScript enabled to view it. ); - A resume (please include any paid or volunteer work with vulnerable populations, along with non-legal employment experience); and
+- A resume (include any paid or volunteer work with vulnerable populations, along with non-legal employment experience); and

-Submit all materials in a single packet (except letters of recommendation being sent directly) to
+Submit all materials in a single packet to

 Additional Information

-If you have questions, you may reach out to Christine Smith, Director of Community Initiatives and Outreach, at
+If you have questions, reach out to Jim Berchtold, Director of Supervised Practice and Law Student Programs, at

 An interview with the 2019 Melanie Kushnir Access to Justice Fellow, Brittni Tanenbaum, can be viewed here.